TalariaSoftware/talariasoftware.github.io/_posts/2021-02-04-how_are_you_doing_with_mando_escamilla.md

 tags: greater_than_code
 ---

-I was one of the hosts lucky enough to welcome the lovely Julie Shah to the Greater than Code podcast [episode 219](https://www.greaterthancode.com/how-are-you-doing).
+I was one of the hosts lucky enough to welcome the lovely Mando Escamilla to the Greater than Code podcast [episode 219](https://www.greaterthancode.com/how-are-you-doing).

 Mando's superpower is the ability to talk about anything personal with other